 - Average turnaround time for a quote is normally 3 - 5 business days (We may need to contact you for more information regarding your plating job).
-Adding an image or a technical drawing is required for a more accurate and efficient quote.
+Adding an image or a technical drawing is recommended for a faster, more accurate, and efficient quote.

 - Average turnaround time on plating jobs is 3 - 6 weeks.
 (Time frame may vary depending on current jobs and type of work performed)

 We offer a wide range of plating finishes as indicated by the following list.
 We have included some general information.
 Please, contact us to answer questions related to your specific needs, send us a quote request with details, or any questions about your plating projects.

 MIL-A-8625 Type I, Class 1 and AMS 2471

 Chromic Acid Anodizing is an industrial, functional finish.
 Because of the toxic nature of hexavalent chrome, this type of anodizing is being replaced with a sulfuric anodizing whenever it is allowable.
 The aerospace industry is the largest user of chromic acid anodizing today.
 Chromic acid anodizing has three advantages over sulfuric acid anodizing:

 - The coating thickness is very thin thus making it easier to hold close tolerances.
 The average coating buildup is 0.000050″ thick.